A History of the Middlesex Public Library

 The formal establishment of the Urbanna Library took place in 1927.
 It was first housed in the Middlesex County Bank building in the town of Urbanna.
 Before moving to its present Grace Street location, the Urbanna Library also operated in the Virginia Street building presently owed by the Middlesex Women’s Club and later moved to the Old Tobacco Warehouse.

-Together the two branches house a collection of over 54,000 items, including rare books, an extensive book collection of Middlesex County and Virginia history and genealogy, a Chesapeake Bay collection, children’s and adult books, magazines and newspapers, books on cassette and CD, video cassettes, and DVDS.
-In 2011 approximately 38,000 items were checked out and we had 35,000 patron visits.
+Together the two branches house a collection of over 56,000 items, including rare books, an extensive book collection of Middlesex County and Virginia history and genealogy, a Chesapeake Bay collection, children’s and adult books, magazines and newspapers, books on cassette and CD, video cassettes, and DVDS.
+In Fiscal Year 2014 42,453 items were checked out and we had 29,898 patron visits.
 Six computers are available for public use at each branch.
 They are equipped with word processing and children’s game software, reference materials, Internet, and online databases.

 In addition to the services expected of a modern public library in the technology age, MCPL sponsors a variety of community activities and is recognized as a principal cultural resource in Middlesex County.
-These activities include exhibits featuring art, crafts, and photography; music recitals, discussion groups that focus on great decisions, great books, and poetry; concerts presented by the Richmond Symphony and other musical groups; storytellers; and school concerts for our public school students.
-Children’s Story Hour meets at Urbanna and MCPL sponsors a Summer Reading Program for children ages 4-12.
+These activities include exhibits featuring art, crafts, and photography; music recitals, discussion groups that focus on great decisions, great books, and poetry; concerts; storytellers; and school concerts for our public school students.
+Children’s Story Hour meets at Urbanna and offsite locations, and MCPL sponsors a Summer Reading Program for children ages 4-12.

 In the early 1990’s MCPL conducted a Capital Fund Campaign, raising over $700,000 by public subscription.
 Funding sources included pledges and donations from individuals and corporations, plus grants from Middlesex County, the Commonwealth of Virginia, and the United States Government.
 With this money the Board built a new branch in Urbanna and extensively renovated a former drug store in Deltaville.
 Both facilities opened in 1993.

 In 1994, MCPL hired its first certified librarian, Paula Greenwood, as Executive Director.
-The present Executive Director, Ralph Oppenheim, began work in September 2011.
+The present Executive Director, Tom Samuel, began his tenure in July 2016.

 A Board of Directors that consists of 12 voting members governs MCPL.
 The Board meets the fourth Monday of January, March, May, July, September, and November.
 The Executive Board meets on the fourth Monday of February, April, June, August, and October.
 All Board and Executive Board meetings are open to the public.